 Michael J. Pérez is a trial lawyer who has amassed more than 70 civil and criminal jury trials without a loss.
 His practice focuses primarily on complex business litigation and class action litigation in the areas of Section 17200 claims, intellectual property and employment law.
 He has also successfully defended financial institutions in class litigation.
 As lead counsel, Mr. Pérez has successfully tried to verdict jury trials in the areas of trademark infringement, real estate investment loan class actions, employment-related matters, and Section 1983 actions on behalf of several municipalities.

 While primarily engaged in defense work, Mr. Pérez has also served as a plaintiff’s attorney on a number of occasions, all beginning as matters for his business clients and all resulting in multi-million dollar verdicts for those business clients.
-In 2007, Mr. Pérez obtained a $188,000,000 jury verdict for his client in what is believed to be the largest defamation verdict in history.
+In 2007, Mr. Pérez obtained a $188,000,000 jury verdict for his client in what is believed to be the largest defamation verdict in American history.
 In that case, a Brooklyn jury in the Eastern District of New York awarded Mexican businessman Jose Ramiro Garza Cantu of Mexico City $188,000,000 to compensate Mr. Garza Cantu for damages he suffered as a result of defamatory statements made about him by a Texas businessman.
 In 2014, Mr. Pérez obtained a jury verdict in excess of one billion dollars against the Petroleum Workers Union of the Republic of Mexico (an affiliate of PEMEX).
 The case involved a residual oil contract and successfully halted thirty years of contentious litigation.
 Again, this complex and ferocious litigation began as a business matter for an international oil company.

 Mr. Pérez also is involved in humanitarian relief efforts around the world.
 He has made numerous trips to Haiti, including efforts in Port-au-Prince, Carrefour and Gressier, Haiti.
 He has also served in areas closer to home in both Tecate, Mexico and Tijuana, Mexico.
 Finally, Mr. Pérez supports efforts in other parts of the world including a Youth Center in Apopa, El Salvador.